cendress/cendress/README.md

 ## 🌟 Highlights
 - Published **CentSage**, a personal finance tracker that simplifies budgeting.
-- Published **Globe: World History**, a studying tool for students learning world history.
+- Published **Globe: World History**, a studying aid for students learning world history.

 ## 📚 I'm Currently Learning
 - Advancing my knowledge of Swift with the 100DaysOfSwift curriculum.